‘American Guns’ Star Richard Wyatt Convicted Of 10 Felonies

-Richard Wyatt, the former star of Discovery Channel‘s reality TV series American Guns, was convicted on 10 felony counts by a U.S. District Court on Friday, according to a report from the Denver Post.
-The conviction was for charges of felony fraud, conspiracy, dealing firearms without a license and tax evasion charges.
+Richard Wyatt, the former star of Discovery Channel’s reality TV series American Guns, was convicted on 10 felony counts by a U.S. District Court on Friday, according to a report from the Denver Post.
+The convictions were for charges of felony fraud, conspiracy, dealing firearms without a license and tax evasion charges.

 The jury was hung on three additional charges of illegally importing weapons.